Patching events

 Manual status change

 If some machine has not patched successfully during the automatic patching the user has the ability to change its status after some manual action was done on the machine.
-The typical use for this feature is to ensure that the patching report has an overall status SUCCCESS
+The typical use for this feature is to ensure that the patching report has an overall status SUCCCESS.

 Available input options